ckb-next/ckb-next/README.md

 - Open `System Preferences > Security & Privacy > General` and click `Open Anyway`.
 - **Modifier keys (Shift, Ctrl, etc.) are not rebound correctly.**
 - ckb does not recognize modifier keys rebound from System Preferences.
 You can rebind them again within the application.
+- **`~` key prints `§±`**
+- Check your keyboard layout on ckb's Settings screen.
+Choose the layout that matches your physical keyboard.
+- **Keyboard doesn't work at boot, even when ckb is not installed.**
+- Unfortunately there is no known fix for this.
+You will need to unplug and replug the keyboard or try a different port/USB hub.
 - **Compile problems** can usually be resolved by rebooting your computer and/or reinstalling Qt.
 Make sure that Xcode works on its own.
 If a compile fails, delete the `ckb-master` directory as well as any automatically generated `build-ckb` folders and try again from a new download.
-- **Keyboard doesn't work at boot, even when ckb is not installed.**
-- Unfortunately there is no known fix for this.
-You will need to unplug and replug the keyboard or try a different port/USB hub.

 #### General